That dollar amount reflects a 60.5% acceleration compared to $19.4 billion five years earlier during 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Serbia has highly positive net exports in the international trade of copper ores and concentrates.
-In turn, these cashflows indicate Serbia’s strong competitive advantages under the ores, slag and ash product category.
+Serbia has highly positive net exports in the international trade of copper and insulated wire or cable and electric motors or generators.
+In turn, these cashflows indicate Serbia’s strong competitive advantages under the copper and electrical machinery and equipment product categories.

 Products Causing Biggest Trade Deficits for Serbia